 - 1. Navigate to Admin > System Settings > Export Data. - 2.
 In the Message Bus Configuration area, click Add New and perform the following tasks. - a.
-In the Add New Message Bus Configuration page, Credentials area, Site Name field, select the appropriate site. - b.
+In the Add New Message Bus Configuration page, Credentials area, Fabric Name field, select the appropriate fabric. - b.
 In the IP Address and Port fields, enter the appropriate IP address and port. - c.
 In the Mode field, select the security mode.
-The supported modes are Unsecured, Secured SSL and SASLPLAIN.
-The default value is Unsecured. - d.
-In the Collection Type area, choose Alerts and Events. - e.
-In the Collection Settings area, select the Basic or Advanced mode.
-The Kafka export details for the anomalies and advisories are displayed. - 3.
-In the Collection Settings area for each category, choose the severity level for anomalies and advisories. - 4.
-Click Save.
+The supported modes are Unsecured, Secured SSL, and SASLPLAIN.
+The default value is Unsecured.